kbsymanz/fortunes-server/README.md

 # Fortunes-server

 Server for various client example applications as a proof of concept.
 Data comes from the fortunes module.
 The intention is to build separate clients in various Backbonejs frameworks such as Chaplinjs, Marionette, and Aura in order to experiment with different front-end technologies.
-All of this in order to help our team choose a specific client framework for development.
+All of this in order to help choose a specific client framework for development.

 ## Components